aig-upf/temporal-planning/README.md

 After executing such commands, a file called `generator` will be created inside `AllenAlgebra/problems`.

+### <a name="plan-validator-compilation"></a>Plan Validator (VAL)

+The `VAL` tool by [[Howey, Long and Fox, 2004]](#ref-val) can be used to validate the resulting temporal plans.
+You can get the code from their [repository](https://github.com/KCL-Planning/VAL).
+To run the script in the next section, the `VAL` folder must be in the same folder than the Universal PDDL Parser and the Temporal Planning Folders.

+To compile the tool, use the `make` command.

 ## <a name="usage"></a>Usage

 ### <a name="automatic-usage"></a>Automatic Usage